 The Peony Flowering Season

-Peonies have an incredibly short flowering season, which is why they are so pricey and sought-after.
+The peony flowering season is incredibly short, which is why they are so pricey and sought-after.
 They begin flowering in late spring and continue through summer, depending on the species and variety chosen.

 The length of the flowering season largely depends on the Peony type.
 Herbaceous Peonies flower around May or June for just under two weeks.
 Tree Peonies are early flowerers, appearing from April to May for around two weeks.
 Itoh Peonies are late bloomers, beginning in June and lasting about a month before dying back.